KasHir/flats-raster-vector-converter/README.md

 - Performance may vary with very large images or complex patterns.
 - requirements.txt will be prepared in the future.
 - [List any other known issues or limitations here]

+## Acknowledgments

+Special thanks to the creators of the example images used in this project.
+These images are instrumental for demonstrating the capabilities of the flats-raster-vector-converter:

+- img_line/sample.png: [https://elshaddai.jp/freedeta.html]
+- img_line/zunda.png : [https://seiga.nicovideo.jp/seiga/im10788496]

 ## Contact